COVID-19 risks

 https://www.hk.emb-japan.go.jp/files/100189268.pdf

-◆◆◆Contact Information◆◆◆
+◆◆◆Contact information◆◆◆

 “Consulate General of Japan in Hong Kong (Consular Department)”

-Main phone number: 2522-1184 From overseas (area code 852) 2522-1184
+Main phone number: 2522-1184 (from overseas, please call area code 852) 2522-1184

 Address: 46/F, One Exchange Square, 8 Connaught Place, Central, Hong Kong

-46th Floor, First Building, Exchange Square, No. 8, Concorde Plaza, Central, Hong Kong Website: https://www.hk.emb-japan.go.jp/itprtop_ja/index.html
+46th Floor, Block 1, Exchange Square, No. 8, Concord Plaza, Central, Hong Kong Website: https://www.hk.emb-japan.go.jp/itprtop_ja/index.html

 Situations deemed to be emergencies